Blair-Johnson/NCRL/README.md

 - Learned rules can be written to a prolog file
 - Training can use mixed precision to reduce memory footprint when necessary
 - The `nonisomorphic_rules` dataset was added for testing rule expressivity
+- `pixi.toml` and `pixi.lock` files are included for use with the pixi workspace system for reproducibility

 ## KG Data:
 * entities.txt: a collection of entities in the KG